Skip to Main Content

 Overview:

 This 1 hour workshop covers how to organise information for your course and research.
 In this session, you will learn how to create a search strategy to keep you organised throughout your research, maximise time, avoid errors, and reduce stress.
+We'll also give examples of how you might use AI tools to improve on your search strategy.
 Organisation skills are important for all levels of study and research, so this session is open to everyone!
 Come along to practice skills, learn alongside your peers, and get instructor feedback.

 Key areas covered: